GLACIS·US state AI laws·Tracker·Updated April 2026

 • National companies need unified approach: Implement highest common denominator controls

-• More regulation coming: California ADMT, healthcare AI bills, and new state laws in 2026
+• More regulation coming: California ADMT significant-decision phase in January 2027, healthcare AI bills, and new state laws through 2026 and 2027

 Related Guides